In-case/DiscordMusic/README.md

 # Discord Music v0.4.2
+## This bot is undergoing a complete rewrite!
+No new features will be added until that is complete.

 A music bot for your server!
 Written in node.js

 Please note this is an early beta, and as such has several (known) bugs.